-(v) Transmission and Distribution.
-The electrical transmission and distribution system in the State supply network at 30th June, 1960, comprised 32,331 miles of power-lines, 14 terminal receiving stations and nearly 24,000 distribution sub-stations.
+- (v) Transmission and Distribution.
+The electrical transmission and distribution system in the State supply network at 30th June, 1961, comprised 34,559 miles of power-lines, sixteeen terminal receiving stations and nearly 27,000 distribution sub-stations.
 Main transmission is by 220 kV, 132 kV and 66 kV power lines which supply the principal distribution centres and also provide interconnexion between the power stations.
 The 330 kV line connecting the Victorian system with the Snowy Mountains Scheme via Dederang, near Kiewa, came into service in November, 1959.
-The 220 kV system now extends from Yallourn to Melbourne, Melbourne to Kiewa and Kiewa to Shepparton.
-Two further sections of the 220 kV system-Melbourne to Colac and Shepparton to Bendigo-are operating temporarily at 66 kV.
+The 220 kV system now extends from Yallourn to Melbourne, Melbourne to Geelong, Melbourne to Kiewa and Kiewa to Shepparton.
+Two further sections of the 220 kV system-Geelong to Colac and Shepparton to Bendigo and Kerang-are operating temporarily at 66 kV.
 From Yallourn there is also a 132 kV transmission line to Melbourne.
 The 66 kV lines radiate from Melbourne to Geelong and main centres in the South West, Ballarat and Horsham, and Bendigo and Charlton, and also to Benalla and other main centres in the North East.
-Further 66 kV lines radiate from Yallourn to main centres in Gippsland.

-(vi) Future Development.
-With the virtual completion in the 1960-61 financial year of works in hand at the Kiewa hydro-electric undertaking, major new construction will be concentrated on the development of the Commission's brown coal undertakings at Yallourn and Morwell in the Latrobe Valley and the erection of a large new brown coal burning power station (Hazelwood) near Morwell.
-At the same time, the Commission will continue its programme of rural electrification, extension of the State system (particularly in western and north western Victoria) and reinforcement of supply by extending the 220 kV system from Bendigo north-westward to Kerang and subsequently to Redcliffs, near Mildura, and also to Ballarat and Geelong where connexion will be made with the existing Melbourne-Colac line, thus completing a 220 kV circle around Central Victoria.
+Further 66 kV lines radiate from Yallourn to main centres in Gippsland. - (vi) Future Development.
+With the completion of the Kiewa hydro-electric undertaking, major new construction is now concentrated on the development of the Commission's brown coal undertakings at Yallourn and Morwell in the Latrobe Valley and the erection of a large new brown coal burning power station (Hazelwood) near Morwell.
+At the same time, the Commission continues its programme of rural electrification, extension of the State system (particularly in western and north-western Victoria) and reinforcement of supply by extending the 220 kV system from Bendigo north-westward to Redcliffs, near Mildura, and also between Bendigo and Geelong, where connexion will be made with the existing Melbourne-Colac line, thus completing a 220 kV circle around Central Victoria.
+The 220 kV system is also being extended from Colac to Terang.
+Another major supply extension is a new 66 kV line from Bairnsdale to Orbost in Eastern Gippsland.

 Yallourn Power Station is being greatly enlarged.
-An extension of 240,000 kW capacity is due for completion in 1962, which will complete the Yallourn power generation development, except for the eventual replacement of 175,000 kW of old plant probably with one generating unit of about 200,000 kW capacity.
-Enlargement of the power station will require a corresponding expansion in production of brown coal at Yallourn.
-New dredger plant will increase annual output at the Yallourn open cut to over 12 million tons in the 1960-61 financial year.
+An extension of 240,000 kW capacity is due for completion in 1962.
+The first generating unit (120,000 kW) went into service in June, 1961.
+Enlargement of the power station has required a corresponding expansion in production of brown coal at Yallourn.
+New dredger plant increased annual output at the Yallourn open cut to nearly 12 million tons in the 1960-61 financial year: